bbauska/JS-Basics-Unlock/README.md

 In JavaScript, objects are collections of key-value pairs.
 They serve as a foundation for building complex data structures and offer a way to organize and process data effciently.
-Let&#39;s explore how to create, manip-

-ulate, and access information within objects.
+Let&#39;s explore how to create, manipulate, and access information within objects.

 ##### 6.3.1 Creating Objects and Object Literals